In Hot Water: For the Love of New Mexico Hot Springs and Mineral Baths

 Hot Springs of the Jemez Mountains

-San Antonio Hot Springs – located a couple hours west of Santa Fe, and north of the town of Jemez Springs.
-You will need a high clearance vehicle to drive the road to the base of the hill where the springs are located.
-Or if you are adventurous, you can hike the 5+ mile trail in.
+San Antonio Hot Springs – located west of Santa Fe, north of the town of Jemez Springs.
+It is about a 10 minute walk from where you can park.
+Ask locals for directions.
 A series of rock pools built along the hillside of San Diego Canyon.
 The hottest pool is about 105 F with the lower ones progressively cooler.
 Clothing optional.

 Image at San Antonio Hot Springs courtesy AlaskaTracks.

 McCauley Hot Springs – located west of Santa Fe, north of the town of Jemez Springs.
 It is a moderately strenuous 2-mile hike.
+Ask locals for directions.
 Large, shallow, warm pool that flows into several smaller, deeper pools with temperatures 85-90 F. Clothing optional.

 Spence Hot Springs.